Breast reduction surgery recovery

 Many women who feel uncomfortable with the size of their breasts also opt for this surgery for aesthetic reasons, to feel more confident and pleased with their breasts.

-The cost of this procedure depends on the patient’s surgical operation; however, breast reduction surgery costs range from $1,500 to $3,000.
+The cost of this procedure depends on the patient’s surgical operation; however, the cost of breast reduction ranges from $1,500 to $3,000.

 What is the breast reduction surgery procedure?